A Unified Framework for Analyzing and Optimizing a Class of Convex Fairness Measures: Conclusion

 In this paper, we propose a new unified framework for analyzing a class of convex fairness measures suitable for optimization contexts, including characterization of their theoretical properties, reformulations, and solution approaches.
 We first introduce a new class of order-based fairness measures, which serves as the building block of our proposed class of convex fairness measures.
 We analyze the order-based fairness measures and provide an axiomatic characterization for such measures.
 Then, we introduce our class of convex fairness measures, discuss their theoretical properties, and derive a dual representation of these measures.
 This dual representation allows for equivalently presenting any convex fairness measure as a robustified order-based fairness measure.
 Moreover, it provides a mechanism for investigating the equivalence of convex fairness measures from a geometric perspective based on their dual sets.
 In addition, using the dual representation, we propose a generic unified framework for optimization problems with a convex fairness measure objective or constraint, including reformulations and solution approaches.
 This provides decision-makers with a unified optimization tool to solve fairness-promoting optimization models with their favorite choice of convex fairness measures.
 Moreover, using the dual representation, we conduct a stability analysis on the choice of convex fairness measure in the objective of optimization models.
 Finally, we demonstrate the computational advantages of our unified framework over traditional ones and illustrate our stability results using a fair facility location and fair resource allocation problems, respectively.

 Our paper presents a new step toward deriving unified frameworks for analyzing fairness measures and formulating fairness-promoting optimization problems.
 We suggest the following areas for future steps.
 First, future studies could focus on extending the proposed framework to stochastic settings, where problem parameters, the fairness measure value, and the outcome vector $\ub$ are random.
 This extension will allow researchers and practitioners to address fairness concerns in various application domains (e.g., facility location, scheduling, humanitarian logistics) where the problem involves random factors such as random travel time, demand, and service time.
 Second, in future directions, we aim to propose new classes of stochastic optimization approaches with fairness criteria that combine our work with different methodologies, such as (distributionally) robust optimization and their solution approaches.
+Finally, we acknowledge that our paper does not provide explicit guidelines on which class of fairness measures (order-based or convex) to adopt in a particular context.
+However, our theoretical and computational results in Sections~\ref{sec:opt_w_fairness_measures} and \ref{subsec:expt_facility_location} indicate that optimization problems with order-based fairness measures may be easier to solve than those with convex fairness measures.
+This observation highlights the need for further investigation into optimal solutions' properties under each class and their practical implications for fairness in specific application domains.
+We consider this an important avenue for future research.